Former Hopkins standout Ishmael El-Amin plans protest at Ball State

 They got a leading activist on campus as well.

-The former Hopkins standout guard is planning a peaceful protest Thursday evening from the Ball State’s Bell Tower to Muncie City Hall in Indiana.
+The former Hopkins standout guard planned a peaceful protest Thursday evening from the Ball State’s Bell Tower to Muncie City Hall in Indiana.

 El-Amin became even more passionate about marching for a cause when his hometown was in turmoil last week.
 George Floyd’s death after being knelt on by a white police officer happened on 38th Street and Chicago Avenue just blocks from where he grew up in Minneapolis.